 And certainly for us in our business, we see massive opportunities right now precisely because in this turmoil, and quite frankly in this chaos, there is the room for bold and dramatic moves if you are willing to take them.
 And I just thought of that in the sense of – just like with the hero, the call to action comes when you are not ready.
 It’s not like you’ve been preparing all your life, and when they decide to embark on an adventure, inevitably it was always forced upon people.
 It happens out of the blue and it’s entirely up to the hero to decide whether or not he accepts it.
 And usually, they always reject it at first.
 Always, before they finally seize their destiny and say, “You know what?
 This has happened.
 It is up to me to decide to step out of my comfort zone and embark on this whole new world.”

 And the world, and life, will never look the same again.
 But of course, that journey of radical transformation all begins with that first step of deciding to take agency over your whole life.

 David Tian Ph.D.: That’s amazing.
-Man, I don’t want to get into the how tos now after you brought it to the hero’s journey.
+Man, I don’t want to get into the how tos now after you brought it to the hero’s journey and Lord of the Rings.
 Okay, so what is an example of an opportunity that people – that somebody out there could see, from this period of uncertainty?